 Our shareholders will not have preemptive rights to subscribe for or purchase any of our shares issued in the future.
 Under the 1940 Act, we generally are prohibited from issuing or selling our common shares at a price below NAV, which may be a disadvantage as compared with other public companies.
 We may, however, sell our common shares, or warrants, options, or rights to acquire our common shares, at a price below NAV if our independent directors determine that such sale is in our best interests and the best interests of our shareholders, and our shareholders, including a majority of unaffiliated shareholders, approve such sale.
 At a special meeting of shareholders held on December 15, 2023, our shareholders authorized us, subject to approval of our Board, to sell or otherwise issue shares of our common stock during the next year at a price below our NAV per share, subject to certain conditions.
-The authorization is effective until December 15, 2024.
+The authorization was effective until December 15, 2024.
+We expect to present a similar proposal to our shareholders at our 2025 Annual Meeting of Shareholders.
 In any such case, the price at which our securities are to be issued and sold may not be less than a price that, in the determination of our Board, closely approximates the fair value of such securities (less any distributing commission or discount).
-If we issue additional equity interests, including in a follow-on public offering, a rights offering, or private offering, a shareholder's percentage ownership interest in us will be diluted.
+If we issue additional equity interests, including in a follow-on public offering, a rights offering, a shareholder's percentage ownership interest in us will be diluted.